tripu/Vita/politics.md

 That does not mean that there should be *no* rules.
-It just means that the mere *existence* of a **#law** (formal prescription) or of a social norm (informal prescription) *needs justification*, and that the benefits of controlling, regulating or prohibiting certain aspect
+It just means that the mere *existence* of a **#law** (formal prescription) or of a social norm (informal prescription) *needs justification*, and that the benefits of controlling, regulating or prohibiting certain aspect *have* to outweigh the benefits of not interfering with it.

 ## 3 I believe in rules